 Chapter in an Edited Volume

-Put chapter title in quotes.
+Put the chapter title in quotes.

 Use Pp. and page numbers to designate where the chapter is found in the volume.